philippbruhin/django-react/README.md

 # Django Rest Framework with React
-Basic rest api tutorial with Django and React, hosted on Divio Dloud.
+Basic rest api tutorial with Django and React, hosted on Divio Cloud.

 ## Get started
 ToDo